UnpredictablePrashant/TravelMemory/README.md

 sudo systemctl restart nginx
 ```
  **Verification:**
-* Access your application using https://[your-domain-name] to verify that SSL is working correctly.
+* Access your application using https://[your-domain-name] to verify that SSL is working correctly.
 * You should see a secure (padlock) icon in the browser’s address bar.

 * Updating Frontend Configuration: